Sword of Honour: Plot summary

 Guy is injured during the parachute training, and finds himself stuck in an RAF medical unit, cut off from anyone he knows.
 He eventually contacts Jumbo Trotter to extract him and returns to live with his elderly bachelor uncle Peregrine Crouchback.
-His father having died and left an appreciable estate, Guy is now able to support himself comfortably.
+His father having died and left behind a significant estate, Guy is now able to support himself comfortably.
 This attracts the attention of Virginia, who begins to visit him.

 Before Guy goes abroad, he and Virginia are reconciled and remarry (i.e., simply resuming their marriage, in the eyes of the Catholic Church).
 Virginia stays in London with Guy's Uncle Peregrine and has her baby there.
-Despite being incorrectly suspected of pro-Axis sympathies because of his time in pre-war Italy and of his Catholicism, Guy is posted to Yugoslavia where he is appalled by the partisans, befriends a small group of Jews and finds out that his former friend de Souza's loyalties are with the Communists rather than with Britain.
+Despite being incorrectly suspected of pro-Axis sympathies because of his time in pre-war Italy and of his Catholicism, Guy is posted to Yugoslavia.
+He is appalled by the partisans, befriends a small group of Jews, and finds out that his former friend de Souza's loyalties are with the Communists rather than with Britain.
 While Guy is overseas, a German doodlebug hits Uncle Peregrine's flat and kills him and Virginia, but not the infant son of Virginia and Trimmer, Gervase, who is in the country with Guy's sister.

 On his late father's advice, Guy attempts individual acts of salvation, but these ultimately make matters worse for the recipients.
 The Yugoslavian Jews receive gifts from Jewish organisations in the US, infuriating non-Jewish locals, although the gifts consist largely of warm clothing and food.
 Upon returning to England, Guy is told that some of his friends in Yugoslavia were shot as spies, largely because they had become so friendly with him.

 After the end of the war Guy meets the daughter of another old Roman Catholic family, Domenica Plessington, and marries her.
 In Waugh's first version of the novel's conclusion, Guy and his second wife produce further children who are to be disinherited by Trimmer's son.
 Waugh altered this ending to an uncompromisingly childless marriage in the revised text, after realising that some readers interpreted such a conclusion as hopeful.
 "No nippers for Guy," he clarified in a letter to Nancy Mitford.
 Even so, although Waugh died in 1966, in the Penguin 1974 reprint Guy still has two sons with Domenica Plessington.